 Tech companies have been going through a lot of CEOs of late.
 Prior to its split, HP had a revolving door for CEOs with mistake after mistake.
-Yahoo’s board kept making choices that made things worse, Uber’s CEO almost took the company under (granted, he was a founder), and CEOs fired for ethical lapses jumped a whopping 36 percent.
-Intel’s CEO was fired for an ethical lapse.
+Yahoo’s board kept making choices that made things worse, Uber’s CEO almost took the company under (granted, he was a founder), and CEOs fired for ethical lapses jumped a whopping 36 percent

 When an employee misbehaves and has to be fired, it generally is at least partially the fault of management, either for not doing a respectable job of selection or for not doing a good job of oversight, or both.

 In Intel’s case it was mostly the latter problem, as there clearly were oversight issues with regard to controlling self-dealing behavior (the TV show, the abusive behavior, the stock sale that looked like insider trading).
 However, there also were issues with its selection process.
 (The affair should have been identified, as should have the tendency to abuse power.)

 Since this is the second firing of an Intel CEO in a relatively brief period, it brings the board itself into question.
 However, the stats on CEO behavior show this isn’t just an Intel problem but rather a global one.
 Board members increasingly have been choosing to not do their jobs.

 I think this is because there has been a change in the makeup of boards.
 Emphasis has drifted away from installing members with skills that help the CEOs and toward members who have important relationships or excessive voting power (hedge funds).
 For the purpose of illustrating this problem, Intel is a good example, but I’m raising a red flag in general: We need to rethink boards.